 We raise a variety of chicken breeds.
 All are received as day old baby chickens.
 They spend their first 3 weeks in a brooder room which is heated to about 90 degrees.
 Following that, they eat pasture and roam freely in a very, very large fenced area.
 We only put a fence around to keep predators out, not really to keep chickens in.
 They have plenty of space and pasture to eat.

-We offer seasonal produce including: Apples, Asparagus, Beans, Beets , Broccoli, Brussel Sprouts, Cabbage, Carrots, Chard, Corn, Cucumbers, Eggplant, Fresh Herbs, Garlic, Kale, Kohlrabi, Leeks, Lettuce & Greens, Melon, Okra, Onions, Peas, Peppers, Potatoes, Pumpkins, Radish, Raspberries, Rhubarb, Shallots, Spinach, Squash, Strawberries, Summer & Winter Squash, Tomatoes, Tomatillos, Turnips.
+We grow produce for our preservation kitchen including: Apples, Asparagus, Beans, Beets , Broccoli, Brussel Sprouts, Cabbage, Carrots, Chard, Corn, Cucumbers, Eggplant, Fresh Herbs, Garlic, Kale, Kohlrabi, Leeks, Lettuce & Greens, Melon, Okra, Onions, Peas, Peppers, Potatoes, Pumpkins, Radish, Raspberries, Rhubarb, Shallots, Spinach, Squash, Strawberries, Summer & Winter Squash, Tomatoes, Tomatillos, Turnips.

 How We Raise Animals:

 We chose to raise animals because we are meat eaters.
 We wanted to know where our food was coming from, how is was treated and what it was eating.
 Every animal on our farm is treatly humanely, often times we give more attention to their needs than our own.
 They are free to roam about.
 Free to eat grass.
 They eat local, non GMO grains when appropriate.
 Our chickens and hens are kept in large pastures with fencing around so they don’t disappear and so they are not eaten by predators.
 All have ample room to roam, frolic and sunbathe.
 Their housing is cleaned out weekly.
 Our animals are treated well.